topo-gps/topo-gps-manual/en/routes/routes_select.rst

 - *Folder button*: If you press this button a screen with the folder tree will be opened.
 You can select a folder and the selected routes will be moved to this folder.

-- *Export button*: If you press this button the export pop-up will be shown.
+- *Export button*: If you press this button the :ref:`export pop-up <sec-routes-export>` will be shown.
 In this pop-up you can select the kind of data to be exported and change the export settings.
 If you press 'Export' in the export pop-up the selected routes will be exported.
 Another pop-up with apps and actions will be shown.
 If you tap an app or action, the result of the export will be handled by the app or action.

 - *Map button*: If you press this button, the selected routes will be loaded on the map.
 The map will zoom automatically to the selected routes and you will return to the map.